 Next month I’ll be turning 40.
 I have spent the past six years discovering “Who I am” and my purpose here.
-In these years of practicing awareness, I’ve learned a few valuable life lessons that I would like to share with you.
+I’ve learned a few valuable life lessons in these years that I would like to share with you.

 Things Never Workout The Way You Want